Who would have thought that you could make a tonne of money from cart abandonment?

-Now that we’d learnt a lot about our cart abandoners and we’d started to make money from them, it was time to run the whole thing on autopilot.
+Now that we’d learned a lot about our cart abandoners and we’d started to make money from them, it was time to run the whole thing on autopilot.
 Believe me, calling up all your cart abandoners is really expensive.

-We needed an affordable, scalable solution, and that’s exactly what we created next.
+Clearly, we needed an affordable, scalable solution, and that’s exactly what we created next.